arangodb/cluster-maintenance/moveShards/README.md

 # Create the transfer plan (endpoint: agency)

+In step one we create a move shards plan from the agency.

 `arangosh --server.endpoint "tcp://<angency-address>:<agency-port>" --javascript.execute createMovePlan.js`

 The file `moveShards.txt` will be created in the current directory.
 Inside you'll find the description of each move shard job in an array: